|Item 5304||Large Dragon Mirror in the Style of Viardot|

 Both our mirror and the Museum's are made of sycamore, a relatively rare wood in France at the time, and preferred by Viardot for his mirrors.
 The glass portion of the mirror is in excellent condition.
 Overall, this magnificent mirror is ready for another century of reflections and admiration evoking Gothic splendor and fantasy.

-Aldrich, Megan, Gothic Revival (Phaidon Press, London, 1994); Bernard, Roger and Jean-Claude Renard, Gien Faience (Société Nouvelles des Faïenceries de Gien, Gien, 1985); Brooks, Chris, The Gothic Revival (Phaidon Press, London, 1999); Charles, Corinne, Visions d'Intérieurs, du Meuble au Décor (Paris-Musées, Paris, 2003); Faton-Boyancé, Jeanne (Ed.), Le Symbolisme du Bestiaire Médiéval Sculpté (Editions Faton, Dijon, 2010); Lightbown, R. W., Carlo Crivelli (Yale University Press, New Haven, 2004); Vanlian, Laurent and Cedric Curien, Dream of the Dragon (Groupe Horizon, Gémenos, 2012); Viollet-le-Duc, Eugène, Le Mobilier Médiéval (Georges Bernage, editor) (Editions Heimdal, Bayeux, 2003); Watson, Wendy, Italian Renaissance Ceramics, (Philadelphia Museum of Art, Philadelphia, 2001).
+Aldrich, Megan, Gothic Revival (Phaidon Press, London, 1994); Bernard, Roger and Jean-Claude Renard, Gien Faience (Société Nouvelles des Faïenceries de Gien, Gien, 1985); Brooks, Chris, The Gothic Revival (Phaidon Press, London, 1999); Charles, Corinne, Victor Hugo, Visions d'Intérieurs, du Meuble au Décor (Paris-Musées, Paris, 2003); Faton-Boyancé, Jeanne (Ed.), Le Symbolisme du Bestiaire Médiéval Sculpté (Editions Faton, Dijon, 2010); Lightbown, R. W., Carlo Crivelli (Yale University Press, New Haven, 2004); Vanlian, Laurent and Cedric Curien, Dream of the Dragon (Groupe Horizon, Gémenos, 2012); Viollet-le-Duc, Eugène, Le Mobilier Médiéval (Georges Bernage, editor) (Editions Heimdal, Bayeux, 2003); Watson, Wendy, Italian Renaissance Ceramics, (Philadelphia Museum of Art, Philadelphia, 2001).

 Copyright ©2018 M. Markley Antiques.
 All Rights reserved.